HGM-25A Titan I: Flight testing

 With attention shifting to the Titan II, there were only six Titan I flights during 1962, with one failure, when Missile SM-4 (21 January) experienced an electrical short in the second stage hydraulic actuator, which gimbaled hard left at T+98 seconds.
 Staging was performed successfully, but the second stage engine failed to start.

 Twelve more Titan Is were flown in 1963–65, with the finale being Missile SM-33, flown on 5 March 1965.
 The only total failure in this last stretch of flights was when Missile V-4 (1 May 1963) suffered a stuck gas generator valve and loss of engine thrust at liftoff.
 The Titan fell over and exploded on impact with the ground.

 Although most of the Titan I's teething problems were worked out by 1961, the missile was already eclipsed not only by the Atlas, but by its own design successor, the Titan II, a bigger, more powerful ICBM with storable hypergolic propellants.
 The launch pads at Cape Canaveral were quickly converted for the new vehicle.
 Vandenberg Launch Complex 395 continued to provide for operational test launches.
 The last Titan I launch was from LC 395A silo A-2 in March 1965.
 After a brief period as an operational ICBM, it was retired from service in 1965 when Defense Secretary Robert McNamara made the decision to phase out all first generation cryogenically fueled missiles in favor of newer hypergolic and solid-fueled models.
-While decommissioned Atlas (and later Titan II) missiles were recycled and utilized for space launches, the Titan I inventory were stored and eventually scrapped.
+While decommissioned Atlas (and later Titan II) missiles were recycled and utilized for space launches, the Titan I inventory was stored and eventually scrapped.